Adare I in Menasha, WI

 Cons

-• pro A resident was sent on an outing without proper footwear.
+• pro The resident was sent on an outing without proper footwear.

-• pro A family member was rudely spoken to and hung up on when trying to speak with the house manager.
+• pro A family member was spoken to rudely and hung up on by staff.

-• pro The behavior is described as unacceptable and inexcusable.
+• pro This behavior is described as unacceptable and inexcusable.

-• pro There is no registered nurse available 24 hours.
+• pro There is no registered nurse available 24 hours, and medication errors occur daily.

-• pro Complaints from residents are dismissed and rarely addressed.
+• pro Complaints from residents are dismissed and rarely given consideration.

 Review